Summary: An ambassador, Genly Ai, attempts to bring the planet Winter, into Ekumen (an intergalactic United Nations).

 Their bodies choose the gender at the time of the mating so everyone is female sometimes and everyone is male sometimes.
 But between their monthly changes they are genderless and have no sexual motivations.
 Most everyone will have borne a child from their own bodies as well as father a child.
 So parenting has a different concept.
 And work has a different concept because gendered workforces do not exist either.
 There is marriage, but it is more rare.

 The Left Hand of Darkness also messes around with politics and social organization, but the main ideas are largely about gender.
 It is not that the ideas aren’t interesting.
 She is a fascinating author.
 But sometimes the ideas overwhelm the plot.
-And I know there are a number of people that like it more than I did.
+Although I know there are a number of people that like it more than I did.